 A few weeks into January can be a time New Year's resolutions starts to die.

-If you find yourself in that grind, there are four things you can do to reset your 2019, according to Dana Cavalea, author of "Habits of a Champion."
+If you find yourself in that grind, it's not too late to reset, according to Dana Cavalea, author of "Habits of a Champion."

 Cavalea trained some of the world's top athletes, including Derek Jeter, Alex Rodriguez and Mariano Rivera, in the 12 years he spent as the New York Yankees' performance coach.

-Here, in his own words, are Cavalea's four tips to make 2019 your best year yet.
+Here, in his own words, are Cavalea's four tips to keep your resolutions going and make this your best year yet.

 Tip #1: Connect your goal to something bigger